Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Brief review of QNMs and the black hole shadow

 This link between wave dynamics and null geodesic instability underlies our later mapping from QNM-driven perturbations to modulations of the critical impact parameter that defines the shadow boundary \cite{Cardoso:2008bp}.

 For practical calculations and for coupling to null geodesics, we require $h_{\mu\nu}$ itself.
-In Schwarzschild, one may work in Regge–Wheeler gauge and reconstruct the metric perturbation from $\Psi^{(s)}_{\ell m}$ via algebraic–differential maps.
+In Schwarzschild, one may work in Regge-Wheeler gauge and reconstruct the metric perturbation from $\Psi^{(s)}_{\ell m}$ via algebraic-differential maps.
 Equivalently, one may use Moncrief's gauge-invariant combinations, which coincide with $\Psi^{(s)}_{\ell m}$ up to normalization.
 Schematically, for each $(\ell,m)$

 where $\mathcal{R}^{(s)}_{\mu\nu}$ denotes the (sector-dependent) reconstruction operator.
 Small, asymptotically decaying gauge transformations $x^\mu \to x^\mu + \varepsilon\,\xi^\mu$ leave the gauge-invariant $\Psi^{(s)}_{\ell m}$ unchanged and modify $h_{\mu\nu}$ by $\nabla_{(\mu}\xi_{\nu)}$; our later observable, which is the shadow boundary, will be defined so as to be insensitive to such transformations at $\mathcal{O}(\varepsilon)$.